Skip to main content

 More Free Family Tools

-The family story game is made for players aged 6 and up, from young kids to grandparents.
+The Family Story Game is made for players aged 6 and up, from young children to grandparents.
 Each person picks their life stage and gets questions that fit their age and experience, so everyone can share something meaningful.

 How many players can play at once?

-The family story game works for 2 to 8 players.
-It’s just as good for a small family of three as it is for a big group with several generations.
+The Family Story Game works for 2 to 8 players.
+It’s just as good for a small family of three as it is for a big group spanning several generations.

 Can we play on a video call?

 Yes.
 Share your screen on a video call and take turns.
-The host draws the cards, and everyone answers in order.
-It works on Zoom, FaceTime, WhatsApp, and Google Meet.
-This is a great way for families in different countries to connect in a more meaningful way than a regular catch-up..
+The host draws the cards and everyone answers in order.
+It works on Zoom, FaceTime, WhatsApp and Google Meet, a lovely way for families in different countries to connect more meaningfully than a regular catch-up.

 Can I use this as a Would You Rather questions game?

 Yes.
-Just select ‘Would You Rather Questions’ as your game mood at the start.
-Each player will get would you rather questions matched to their generation, from kids to grandparents.
-This is one of the most popular ways to play.
-If you want to see all our would you rather questions without playing, you can find over 300 on our dedicated would you rather questions page.
+Just select ‘Would You Rather’ as your game mood at the start.
+Each player gets would you rather questions matched to their generation, from children to grandparents.
+It’s one of the most popular ways to play.
+If you’d like to see them all without playing, there are over 300 on our dedicated would you rather questions page.

 What are the three types of question cards?